What is viewability?

 If you have previously opted out of content ads, reduced content ads, or asked to have more spacing added between content ads, it’s a great time to revisit your options.
 Just let us know!

 We also have special, “high-impact” ad types that can appear inside a content ad slot and that earn more than normal display ads.
 These include:

 A “recipe” can be any form of structured data where readers tend to camp out and follow instructions: not just food, but DIY instructions or non-food recipes as well.
 Many plugins offer options for non-food “recipes” now.

 Readers who follow a recipe/project instruction online spend the most time viewing the ingredients/materials and instructions section of the post.
 Strategically running ads inside this area where readers camp out virtually guarantees the ads will have high viewability and pay well.

 4. Sticky sidebar ad

 This ad is the lowest item in your sidebar.
 When a reader scrolls past, it “sticks” to the screen and scrolls with the reader to the bottom of the page.
 For most AdThrivers, this is one of the highest-paying, highest-viewability ad spaces!
 The sooner this ad comes onto the screen and starts scrolling with a reader, the better it pays - so check out these tips on shortening your sidebar and boosting the payout power of your sticky sidebar ad!

-If you’re interested in opting in to any of these highly-viewable ad units, submit a ticket here!
+If you’re interested in opting in to any of these highly-viewable ad placements, submit a ticket here!